Tyniscus/KHpage/kh2/mem/marked.md

 # Marked Addresses

-This table contains all notable memory addresses that the game uses in RAM.
+This table contains all notable spots in memory that the game uses in RAM.
+Trying to list all possible RAM addresses is far too daunting of a task.

 You can view more organized address tables here:

 * [Sora Addresses](marked_sora.md)

+RAM values can be accessed and edited through special software such as [Cheat Engine](https://www.cheatengine.org/)

 The offsets may vary between different versions of the game.
 This table will list offsets in 2.5 ReMIX on PC.